a-soltysik/Ant-Colony-Optimization/README.md

 # Ant-Colony-Optimization
-An implementation of ant colony optimization alorithm
+An implementation of ant colony optimization algorithm

+## How to use it?